 Pro Tip: the carnarolli and arborio medium-grained rice kinds are very starchy, thus giving this vegan mushroom risotto its beloved creamy texture.
 But for them to unleash their starch, they need to be rubbed amongst them, so a minimal amount of liquid should be in the saucepan.
 Otherwise, you would be making rice soup.

-On minute 10, add the homemade vegan parmesan or cheesy nutritional yeast (which replaces the traditional parm cheese).
+In minute 10, add homemade vegan parmesan or cheesy nutritional yeast (replacing traditional parm cheese).

-This will take about 15 minutes, but you should be stirring and adding liquid as it dries out.
+This will take about 15 minutes, but you should stir and add liquid as it dries out.

 Step 6.
 "Mantecatura."